Azrahcodes/password-security-analyzer/README.md

 # Password Security Analyzer

-A simple Python project that analyzes password strength.
+A Python project that helps users create strong passwords by analyzing their strength, suggesting improvements, and checking if a password has been leaked in known data breaches.

 ## Features
 - Checks password length